TeamCOMPAS/COMPAS/docs/docker.md

 the command to run when the container starts

 `--outputPath /app/COMPAS/logs`
-anything after the given start command is passed to that command in this case, forcing logs to go to the directory that is mapped to the host machine
+anything after the given start command is passed to that command, in this case, forcing logs to go to the directory that is mapped to the host machine

 #### Run pythonSubmit.py